-Before you begin, it’s important to understand the basics – which retirement accounts require RMDs.
-Here are the accounts affected by RMDs:
+Before you begin, it’s important to understand the basics – which retirement accounts trigger RMDs.
+Here are the accounts affected:

 - Traditional IRA